saratona/KSQLDB/README.md

 ## Monitoring

-Now we want to create the connector with Kibana/Elasticsearch and create the index pattern:
+Now that the ksqlD is up and the stream of data is correctly created, we want to visualize and do some analysis with Kibana/Elasticsearch.

 Run the 'set_elasticsearch_mapping_bot.sh' file and 'set_elasticsearch_mapping_count.sh' in the folder dashboard.
-Create the connector:

-    #!/bin/bash

-    HEADER="Content-Type: application/json"
-    DATA=$( cat << EOF
-    {
-      "name": "elasticsearch-ksqldb",
-      "config": {
+Run the following connector to sink the topic:

+    CREATE SINK CONNECTOR elasticsearch-ksqldb WITH (
         "connector.class": "io.confluent.connect.elasticsearch.ElasticsearchSinkConnector",
         "consumer.interceptor.classes": "io.confluent.monitoring.clients.interceptor.MonitoringConsumerInterceptor",
         "topics": "WIKIPEDIABOT",